-The taker fee, on the flip side, apply when the taker removes liquidity from the book by placing a limit or market order that acts instantly against a limit order that is already on the book.
-Every other advanced order would trigger either market or limit orders to become maker or taker as defined above.
+The taker fee, on the flip side, applies when the taker removes liquidity from the book by placing a limit or market order that acts instantly against a limit order that is already on the book.
+Any other advanced order would trigger either a market or limited orders to become a maker or taker as defined above.

 The Benefits of Maker Taker Trading System

 The makers (traders who add liquidity) will enjoy a reduced maker fee from the trading system while the takers (traders who remove liquidity) will also enjoy a reduced fee.
 However, takers pay more than makers.